StairMaster: History

-In 1992, Tri-Tech Inc. merged with merged with Randal Sports / Medical Products.
+In 1992, Tri-Tech Inc. merged with Randal Sports / Medical Products.
 After this point, the company begin doing business as Stairmaster Sports / Medical Products.
 The company was then sold to Gardenway, Inc. in 1995, who subsequently sold it to Rutledge Partners, a private equity fund, in 1997.

 The company was acquired by Nautilus, Inc., the owner of Bowflex and Schwinn Bicycle Company, in 2002 as part of Nautilus' expansion in the late 1990s and early 2000s.
 Nautilus was affected by the Great Recession in the United States, losing almost $225 million in revenue between 2007 and 2010.
 As a result, Nautilus sold the Stairmaster brand to Core Health and Fitness in 2009, as its stock reached its lowest point.

 A 2016 Wall Street Journal article titled: "A Tougher Workout Than a StairMaster: The Stepmill" stated that many gyms were replacing their Stairmasters with a machine called a "Stepmill".
 The article went on to state that the Ecofit Company compiled data from 967 fitness centers and determined that Stepmills were being used 18 times as often as Stairmasters.
 People were seeking a workout that was both shorter and tougher.
 Stairmaster now manufactures their own stepmill product which they named "The Gauntlet".